 Congratulations, you’ve landed an interview!
 Now what?
 The next thing you’ll need to get the job you desperately want is proper attire.
 While you shouldn’t judge a book by its cover, dressing the part goes a long way with prospective employers.
 Every job comes to a certain dress code and your interviewer needs to know that you can maintain a professional appearance.

 Every company is different, so it’s a good idea to find out the dress code beforehand by asking human resources or visiting the company.
 A good rule is to attend the interview dressed a notch up from their everyday office attire.
 If most employees come to work in dres’ pants and a business shirt, wearing those paired with a blazer to the interview would be appropriate.
 Remember, it is always best to be overdressed, rather than under.

 Another thing you must have in order to land your dream job is proper preparation.
 Even the most experienced of us can let an opportunity slip right through our fingers if we don’t prepare for the interview.

 Don’t just walk in there showing enthusiasm for the job, but show that you want to work with the company too.
-Research the organization, learn their past projects, know its history and mission statement.
-It’s very likely that your interviewer will ask you why you chose their company and, if you’d done your research, you’ll be more-than prepared.
+Research the organization, learn its past projects, know its history and mission statement.
+It’s very likely that your interviewer will ask you why you chose their company and, if you’d done your research, you’ll be more than prepared.